blocknetdx/documentation/docs/service-nodes/setup.md

 	> About *docker*

-	For the most part, the *docker-compose* commands given thus far in this guide will suffice to manage your Service Node.
+	For the most part, the *docker* commands given thus far in this guide will suffice to manage your Service Node.
 However, if something "out of the ordinary" happens, or if you want to do something fancy with your docker objects,  there are a few more